oxiadenine/ktor-webapi/README.md

 # ktor-webapi
-An example of Ktor framework for a Web Api.
+An example of Ktor web framework for a Web Api.